gbadev-org/tonc/content/pages/bitmaps.md

 }
 ```

 Now, a definition is also a declaration, but this does *not* work the other way.
 How can it, the declaration is supposed to be empty.
 The distinction is subtle, but it's the reason you might get multiple definition errors when linking the files together.
 Think of what would happen if you have the definition of function `foo()` in multiple files.
 Each file itself would know what `foo()` is because definitions are also declarations, so it would pass the compilation stage.
 So now you have multiple object files, each containing a symbol called `foo`.
 But then you try to link them into one file.
 The linker sees different versions of `foo`, and stops because it doesn't know which one you are actually trying to use.
-The moral here is that you can have as many declarations as you want, but there can be only *one* definition.
+The moral here is that you can have as many declarations as you want, but there can be [only *one* definition](https://en.wikipedia.org/wiki/One_Definition_Rule){target="_blank"}.

 Another point I should raise is that the declaration defines how a symbol is to be dealt with, as it is the only point of reference if the definition is in another file.
-This means that, in theory, you could have a variable `var` defined as an int, but declared as a short, or even a function!
+This means that, in theory, you could have a variable `var` defined as an `int`, but declared as a `short`, or even a function!
 While not exactly recommended, but it is an interesting item.

 Lastly: the distinction of what should go in source files, and what in headers.
 Source files can actually contain anything, so that's an easy one.
-Remember that they will contain everything after the preprocessor step anyway, because that's what #include really does.
+Remember that they will contain everything after the preprocessor step anyway, because that's what `#include` really does.
 So what matters is what you put in headers.
 The purpose of header files is to have a place for all the **non-symbol** stuff that you want to use in different source files.
-That means declarations, #defines, macros, typedefs, struct/class descriptions.
-It also means (static) inline functions, because these don't form symbols either, but are integrated in the functions that call them.
+That means declarations, `#define`s, macros, `typedef`s, `struct`/`class` descriptions.
+It also means `static inline` functions, because these don't form symbols either, but are integrated in the functions that call them.

 #### Summary